I often need guidance, and I have found that the best guidance comes from God.

 In order to discern and walk in the Light of Yahuwah’s countenance and guidance; in order to truly understand Father’s will for us, then we must begin to seek God, search for God, inquire of God, with all our heart.

-Receiving God’s guidance becomes easier as we begin to fully trust Father’s many promises to those who do seek Him:
+Receiving God’s guidance becomes easier as we begin to trust Father’s many promises to those who seek Him:

-As we begin seeking Yahuwah’s guidance, we will discover that He truly is a ‘Wonderful Counsellor’ (Isaiah 9:6).
+As we begin seeking Yahuwah’s guidance in the Scriptures, we will discover that He truly is a ‘Wonderful Counsellor’ (Isaiah 9:6).
 And, we will discover that His direction is clear and definite, shining brighter and brighter as we draw near to the time of our Saviour’s return (Proverbs 4:18).

 The confident receiving of God’s guidance and counsel comes only as the result of: